 What does general liability insurance cover?

 Any company needs to avoid what can be a catastrophic expense that a claim or lawsuit can bring.
 Contractors and small business owners’ livelihoods depend on uninterrupted operations and few unexpected issues.
-General liability insurance protects you in case of accidents involving your employees or customers that can result in an expensive lawsuit.
+General liability insurance protects you in case of accidents involving your customers that can result in an expensive lawsuit.
 In addition, you may do business with individuals or other companies who require that you carry some level of general liability coverage to do business with them.